 Maybe taking selfies isn’t for you!
 That’s okay, I’m open for bookings, too.
 I can help you get that confidence boost with either a Webcam Session or an In-Studio Session.

-All you have to do is contact me using the forms and/or contact information on my Contact Page.
+All you have to do is contact me using the contact information on my Contact Page.

 Don’t be afraid to reach out!
 I don’t bite.